huln24/Auction_site/README.md

 # Auction site

-CS50 Web: Project 2 <br />
+An eBay-like e-commerce auction site that will allow users to post auction listings, place bids on listings, comment on those listings, and add listings to a “watchlist”.<br />
-An eBay-like e-commerce auction site that will allow users to post auction listings, place bids on listings, comment on those listings, and add listings to a “watchlist”.
+CS50 Web: Project 2

 ## Table of contents